randyzwitch/randyzwitch.github.io/_posts/2014-08-29-visualizing-analytics-languages-venneuler-jl.md

 ## Installing VennEuler.jl

-Because VennEuler.jl is not in METADATA as of the time of writing, instead of using Pkg.add() you&#8217;ll need to run:
+Because VennEuler.jl is not in METADATA as of the time of writing, instead of using Pkg.add() you'll need to run:

 <pre style="padding-left: 30px;"> Pkg.clone("https://github.com/HarlanH/VennEuler.jl.git")</pre>